 - Loan/financing application history

-- Personal income tax returns for the last 3 years
+- Personal income tax returns for the previous three years

-- Business income tax returns for the last 3 years
+- Business income tax returns for the previous three years

 - Market summary/competitive analysis